RioTor/riotor/README.md

 -Users can create accounts with or without an email address.
 Users that choose not to put in an email account don't get to recover their account if their password is lost.

 -Users can drag and drop icon updates on the map as the event is happening.
 These icons will correspond to either of these particular categories:
 	A speech/or talk
 	Police barricades or military presence
 	Supplies such as gas masks, bandanas, among others.
 	Food
 	Water
 	Medical attention or help
 	Documentation being handed out
-    Press presence
+	Press
 	Assembly/Place to meet
-    Shelter
+	Shelter/Where to stay the night

 When an icon is dragged unto the map, it shows up on the event feed.
+Users can add text with details to the icon.

-- *Users can receive notifications during the action if any map updates are added, such as police barricades or help being provided.
-This would eliminate the need for having to constantly check what is happening.
+- Users can receive notifications during the action if any map updates are added, such as police barricades or help being provided.
+This would eliminate the need for having to constantly check what is happening.*

-- *Users can enter updates on the feed regarding the event, before or during.
+- Users can enter updates on the feed regarding the event, before or during.
 The updates can be done in either of the following forms:
  	Text updates
-   *Photo and video.
+	Photo and video.
 These help attendees create a live photo-journalistic recollection of the event from multiple perspectives.
-This material can be used to gather evidence in instances of police brutality and repression of any sort.        *Voice
+This material can be used to gather evidence in instances of police brutality and repression.*
+	Voice

 -Users can message each other through text or voice, securely.